 Locally Harvest Colorado Lodgepole Pine and re-purposed steel square tubing legs.
 18" High, 10.5" Deep, 38" Wide (Photo- Ryan Dearth)

-Reclaimed walnut sofa table
+Walnut sofa table

 This urban salvaged walnut piece was saved from a local Denver tree taken down for safety issues.
 60" long, 30" tall, and average depth of 12".
 This piece is sold but custom sofa tables are some of my favorites pieces to build.

 Three hand picked colorado beetle kill slabs where milled and matched up to create this unique and beautiful table top.
 The bench was also made with two pieces of locally sourced beetle kill.
 Both sit atop custom fabricated steel frames.
 This wood was sourced from trees killed in the Black Forest fires outside of Colorado Springs.

 The Highlands Desk